unsignedapps/Vexil/README.md

 In addition to this README, which covers basic usage and installation, you can find more documentation:

+- On our documentation website: [https://unsignedapps.github.io/Vexil/](https://unsignedapps.github.io/Vexil/)
 - Detailed documentation and guides in the [Documentation](Documentation) subdirectory
-- Generated API documentation at [https://unsignedapps.github.io/Vexil/](https://unsignedapps.github.io/Vexil/)

 ## Usage